Cosmetic Surgery and ProceduresSkip to the navigation

 Also, there is no guarantee that you will get the results you want.
 More than one procedure may be needed.
 Results are lasting unless you have surgery again.
 Talk with your doctor about the possible risks and benefits of the surgery.

 Who pays for this surgery?

-done for medical reasons, you will probably have to pay for it yourself.
+Insurance rarely covers the cost of elective cosmetic surgery and procedures.
+Unless the surgery is done for medical reasons, you will probably have to pay for it yourself.